BenSouchet/rowan/README.md

 - [Colorizer.org](http://colorizer.org/), super tool to convert and play with colors into multiples color models (HSV, HSL, Lab, ...).

 ## Author & maintainer
-Polarized has been created and is currently maintained by [Ben Souchet](https://github.com/BenSouchet).
+Rowan has been created and is currently maintained by [Ben Souchet](https://github.com/BenSouchet).

 All the files present in this repository are under [MIT license](https://github.com/BenSouchet/rowan/blob/main/LICENSE).